ICP-OES analysis

 Inductively coupled plasma-optical emission spectroscopy (ICP-OES) is a versatile analysis technique that provides qualitative and quantitative data on elemental composition.
-ICP-OES is used across a variety of industries, ranging from food and drink to petrochemicals, pharmaceuticals, and forensic science.
+ICP-OES is used across a variety of industries and research areas, ranging from food and drink to petrochemicals, pharmaceuticals, and environmental monitoring.

 ICP OES analysis